 When stress grips your body, you know it.
 Your heart starts pounding, your muscles tense, your stomach feels tied in knots.
 Sometimes this response can be a good thing.
 It may help you escape from an attacker or win your tennis game.
-But if stress doesn't let up, it can have far-ranging negative effects on your physical health.
+But if chronic or overlapping stress doesn't let up, your physical response to it can have far-ranging negative effects on your health.

 The stages of stress